 - To support heavy flower heads: Pick a vase that allows most of the hydrangea stems to be under water, or use a short vase and keep stems short.
 Tape a grid of floral tape at the top of the vase or use a ball of chicken wire inside the vase to support stems.
 You can also wrap wire or floral tape around the stems to hold the bouquet in the shape you want.

 - Here are two simple formulas for floral preservative to add to the vase water.

 - 1 Tbsp sugar + ½ tsp bleach + 2 Tbsp lemon juice + 24 oz. of water

 - 24 oz.
 7UP or Sprite (with sugar, not diet) + 24 oz. water, + ½ tsp bleach

-This bonus content accompanies “Old Reliable, New Tricks”—an article that shows new hydrangea varieties and provides tips for using and caring for them—in the Summer 2017 issue of Garden Design magazine.
+This bonus content accompanied “Old Reliable, New Tricks”—an article that showed new hydrangea varieties and provided tips for using and caring for them—in the Summer 2017 issue of Garden Design magazine.